Shannon (South Korean singer)

-Shannon Arrum Williams (born 26 May 1998), known professionally as Shannon, is a British-South Korean singer and voice actress currently based in England.
-She is known for being a contestant of K-pop Star 6: The Last Chance.
-Prior to debut, Shannon has released two single: "Day and Night" with T-ara's Areum and Gavy NJ's Gun-ji in September 2012 and then "Remember You" featuring SPEED's Jungkook in January 2014 before making her official debuted in December 2014 with digital single "Daybreak Rain".
+Shannon Arrum Williams (born 26 May 1998), known mononymously as Shannon, is a British streamer and former singer.
+In South Korea, she is known for being a contestant of K-pop Star 6: The Last Chance.
+Prior to debut, Shannon has released two singles: "Day and Night" with T-ara's Areum and Gavy NJ's Gun-ji in September 2012 and then "Remember You" featuring Speed's Jongkook in January 2014 before making her official debuted in December 2014 with digital single "Daybreak Rain".
 Since her debut, she has released two extended plays, six singles and three soundtrack appearances.
 In 2016, Shannon also made her debut as an actress with cast in drama Moorim School: Saga of the Brave.
+In 2019, Shannon left MBK Entertainment after the expiration of her contract.
+She has since retired as a singer and currently resides in London, now works as a Twitch streamer.

 Early life and pre-debut

-Shannon Arrum Williams was born on 26 May 1998 in England to a Welsh father, Williams Lees, and to a Korean mother, Kim Jung-mi.
+Shannon Arrum Williams was born on 26 May 1998 in England to a Welsh father, Lees, and to a Korean mother, Kim Jung-mi.
 Shannon (Korean name: Kim Arrum, Korean: 김아름; RR: Gim Areum) is the youngest child in her family.
-She has two older twin half-brothers, Christian and Jonah Lees, who are from her father's previous relationship.
+She has two older paternal twin half-brothers, Christian and Jonah Lees.
 She attended Sylvia Young Theatre School in London and—at the age of 7—she was given the role of Cosette in the musical Les Misérables.
 Shannon studied at Dwight School Seoul but dropped out before completion.

 Early in her career, Shannon's original training was focused on performing as the main vocalist for an all-girl band.
 Later, her agency announced that, at her own request, she would be trained as a solo artist instead.
 She revealed this personally in a magazine interview stating, "I was preparing for a debut as the main vocalist of a girl group, but I had a lot of greed towards singing.
 I asked my agency to let me debut as a solo artist.
 I'm grateful that they decided to listen to me and I was able to go solo."